a-n-rose/speech-recognition-projects/speech_commands/README.md

 ## Download the Data

-Download the speech commands dataset <a href="download.tensorflow.org/data/speech_commands_v0.01.tar.gz">here</a>
+Download the speech commands dataset <a href="download.tensorflow.org/data/speech_commands_v0.01.tar.gz">here</a>.
+Save the zip folder in a subdirectory called 'data' in your working directory.

 Note: you can explore other kinds of speech data, as long as the wavefiles are saved in directories named by the label the wavefile belongs to. i.e. in your .data/ directory, there should be subdirectories with names such as 'healthy' and 'clinical', 'female' and 'male', or, as in the speech commands dataset, all the words the neural network should be able to recognize, 'bed', 'bird', etc.

 If you would like to explore male vs female speech, I have directions for how to do that <a href="https://a-n-rose.github.io/2019/01/31/small-female-male-speech-data.html">here</a>.
 With that database, you could also explore classifying different speech disorders.

-Note: the speech commands dataset includes a folder with background noises.
-If you'd like to include a background noise, you'll have to set that up.
+Note: the speech commands dataset includes a folder with background noises that will be used in training.
+If you'd like to include a background noise, you'll have to either record background noise yourself and input that filename or find some other background noise.

 ## Extract Features